janbredenbeek/QBOX/README.md

 * Note that UQLX releases earlier than 2018-10-28 have a bug in the TCP driver (it was incorrectly named \*tcp), causing QSPILTCP to fail.
 The corrected release can be downloaded [here](http://www.dilwyn.me.uk/emu/uqlx2018a.zip).

-* For Qemulator, you need at least version 3.3.1 to run QBOX over TCP/IP successfully.
+* For Q-emulator, you need at least version 3.3.1 to run QBOX over TCP/IP successfully.

 When an incoming connection has been established, QSPILTCP monitors the first bytes of the incoming data stream for Telnet IAC characters ($FF).
 If detected, it will send the Telnet options Binary Transmission (WILL/DO), Echo (WILL), and Suppress Go-Ahead (WILL/DO) to initialise the client.
 This may be changed by editing the teln_opt string.
 It will also respect the IAC character during send and receive, meaning that a $FF character in the actual data will be escaped by doubling it in the data stream.
 This will allow file up- and download to work correctly over Telnet sessions when using programs such as TeraTerm or a TCP-to-serial converter such as TCPSER.